 Can anyone else tell me another sense?
 That's right, your ears for (hearing), and nose (smell), and even your feelings when something is not quite right.
-That's your 6th sense.
+That's your 6 th sense.
 All these things keep you Safe.
-(Let's point to our senses: your ears...eyes....nose.....even tummy for that 6th sense that something is not right and all-around town, the mall or walking home.
+(Let's point to our senses: your ears...eyes....nose.....even tummy for that 6 th sense that something is not right

+"It is very important to use your senses wherever you are: at school, home and all-around town, the mall or walking home.
 Your senses help keep you SAFE.
-MAKE YOUR PRESENTATION USING THE COMPANION GUIDE.
-Teach as many subjects as possible.
-It is not necessary to complete the entire Sense of Safety Activity Guide in one visit.

-"It is very important to use your senses wherever you are: at school, home